 What Are Antioxidants?

 Antioxidants are molecules that help control free radicals and prevent free radical damage before it occurs.
 For highly reactive free radicals to stabilize, they must grab electrons from other molecules.
 That’s what antioxidants are able to do: donate electrons to free radicals to stabilize them, without the antioxidants themselves becoming unstable.
-As such, antioxidants stop free radicals from generating additional free radicals (and propagating free radical damage throughout your body), thereby preventing the damage that might otherwise have occurred.
+As such, from generating additional free radicals (and propagating free radical damage throughout your body), thereby preventing the damage that might otherwise have occurred.
 Free radical reactions happen continuously in all parts of your body, so as you can imagine, having antioxidants present to mitigate this damage is extremely important for a properly functioning organism.

 Examples Of Antioxidants